 Blissy has been a trendy silk DTC brand for the past two years, mainly selling silk pillowcases.
 They do an outstanding job of marketing.
 There are a lot of promotion videos from influencers, and at the same time, there are also many 5-stars reviews on the Google search result page, and they are also costly.
 But is it really what we see?

-Blissy has many websites promoting their products simultaneously, for example, offer.blissy.com, info.blissy.com, offer.blissy.us, deal.blissy.com, and blissy.com, etc. Standard sizes are $69.95 in white and $79.95 in other colors.
+Blissy has many websites promoting his products simultaneously, for example, offer.blissy.com, info.blissy.com, offer.blissy.us, deal.blissy.com, and blissy.com, etc. Standard sizes are $69.95 in white and $79.95 in other colors.
 They have plenty of 5-star reviews on every page.
-This makes us very confused.
-1. Why does Blissy have so many websites promote the same product?
-2. With such a good review performance, how can it be so strong in product quality control?
-3. According to our cost, why is it so expensive to sell?
+This makes me very confused.1.
+Why do so many websites promote the same product?2.
+With such a good review performance, how can it be so strong in product quality control?3.
+According to our cost, why is it so expensive to sell?
 Is there anything special about their products?

 The first is advertising.
 From some relevant data, their advertising is very aggressive.
 They have many domain names running on Google simultaneously, accounting for about 60% of the exposure.
 And it clearly shows a lot of 5-star reviews on all of their pages.
 For $3 per click, the monthly cost of advertising is a huge number.